Aliases for MED26 Gene

 - Cofactor Required For Sp1 Transcriptional Activation Subunit 7 3 4

 - Mediator Of RNA Polymerase II Transcription Subunit 26 3 4

 - Activator-Recruited Cofactor 70 KDa Component 3 4

 Previous HGNC Symbols for MED26 Gene

 The activation of gene transcription is a multistep process that is triggered by factors that recognize transcriptional enhancer sites in DNA.
 These factors work with co-activators to direct transcriptional initiation by the RNA polymerase II apparatus.
 The protein encoded by this gene is a subunit of the CRSP (cofactor required for SP1 activation) complex, which, along with TFIID, is required for efficient activation by SP1.
 This protein is also a component of other multisubunit complexes e.g. thyroid hormone receptor-(TR-) associated proteins which interact with TR and facilitate TR function on DNA templates in conjunction with initiation factors and cofactors. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MED26 Gene

 MED26 (Mediator Complex Subunit 26) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and Metabolism.
-GO annotations related to this gene include transcription coactivator activity and RNA polymerase II transcription cofactor activity.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity.
 An important paralog of this gene is ENSG00000141979.